 3.1 Event generation engine

-The event generation engine (EGE) takes the relevant parameters from the submitted interference scenario and generates information on the received signal strength (RSS) of the desired, as well as on the strength for each of the interfering, signals included in the composite interference scenario.
+The victim and the interferer(s) take the corresponding systems from the workspace settings.

+The interference simulation engine performs

+• the victim simulation which generates the desired signals

+• the interferer simulation which generates the interfering signals

+• storing the collected values to the corresponding results vector

 This process is repeated N times, where N is a number of trials which should be large enough to produce statistically significant results.
-Generated samples of the desired, as well as all interfering, signals are stored in separate data arrays of the length N.

 The trials on parameters being common for desired and interfering radio paths are done concurrently in order to capture possible correlation between desired and interfering signals.
 Such an implementation will not cover those seldom cases of interference in which one interference mechanism is excited by another interference (e.g. a strong emission of the first transmitter mixes with a spurious emission of the second transmitter and produces an intermodulation type of interference).